amcar-dtu/pySPM/doc/tutorial_AFM.rst

-A tutorial to read and handle AFM data with the pySPM library
+A tutorial to read and handle AFM data with the pyspm library
 =============================================================

 It exists various instrument manufacturer and we try to provide a large variety of file format.
 For the moment the library allows the user to read: